What Happens to Your Body When You Are Addicted to Heroin

 While that subheading may sound like hyperbole, it is accurate.
 Using heroin impacts your brain, first and foremost.
 Heroin is an opiate, in the same category of substances as morphine and opium, and is classified as a narcotic.
 When you use heroin, it enters the brain and binds to specific receptors that manage pain and pleasure, and also ones that control blood pressure and breathing.
 That’s why heroin overdoses are often fatal — too much heroin overwhelms these receptors and causes you to stop breathing.

-In addition, the way in which you get heroin into your system impacts your body:
+The way in which you get heroin into your system impacts your body.
+People who use heroin usually:

 - Injecting heroin makes you vulnerable to infections or abscesses due to needle use